-- Are located towards the side of the road, where most people ride i.e. the 2 metres nearest to the kerb or any regular car parking space as these can force cyclists to swerve out into the carriageway. - Are at or near junctions, where cyclists are likely to be looking at other traffic rather than the road surface.
-Their balance may also be affected when cornering. - Are on downhill sections of roads, as cyclists are likely to be travelling faster, making it more likely for a defect to cause serious injury or damage. - Present a sharp upstand on the far side of the defect, i.e. where a bike wheel will hit a steep or sharp-edged 'wall' as it tries to leave the depression. - Run along rather than across the path that cyclists will be taking, i.e. those which are more likely to trap a cyclist's wheel, like a tramline.
-Drainage covers that are aligned in such a way that they could trap cyclists' wheels (i.e. in the direction of likely travel) should also be avoided.
+- Defects located towards the side of the road, where most people ride i.e. the 2 metres nearest to the kerb or any regular car parking space - defects here can force cyclists to swerve out into the carriageway. - Defects at or near junctions, where cyclists are likely to be looking at other traffic rather than the road surface.
+Their balance may also be affected when cornering. - Defects on downhill sections of roads where cyclists will probably be travelling faster, making it more likely for a defect to cause serious injury or damage. - Defects which present a sharp upstand on the far side, i.e. where a bike wheel will hit a steep or sharp-edged 'wall' as it tries to leave the depression. - Defects which run along rather than across the path that cyclists will be taking, i.e. those which are more likely to trap a cyclist's wheel, like a tramline.
+Slotted drainage covers that are aligned in such a way that they could do this too should also be avoided.